frances-uy/frances-uy/README.md

 ---
 ### 🌱 I'm currently learning and interested in

-Advanced machine learning techniques and their applications in real-time data processing.
+- Advanced machine learning techniques and their applications in real-time data processing.
+- Building AI-powered solutions that contribute to the thriving tech sector in Hawai‘i.

 ---

 ### 👩🏻‍💻 Connect with Me

 - Email: francesmichuy@gmail.com
-- Phone: (808) 745-8537
 - [LinkedIn](https://www.linkedin.com/in/frances-michelle-uy/)